iashraful/blog.ashraful.dev/src/tutorials/fast-api-series/1-introduction-to-fast-api.md

 ---

 ## Introduction

 Fast-API is a modern, fast (high-performance), web framework for building APIs with Python 3.6+ based on standard Python type hints.
 In this tutorial we will be covering the following things,

-* Project Setup
+- Project Setup & Our First API (Hello World!)
-* Introducing with SQLAlchemy, Pydantic etc necessary modules
+- API Path, Query and Type hints
-* Model vs Schema, Data validation
+- Pydantic Model and Data validation
-* Making APIs, Query Params
+- Introducing Async/Await (asyncio)
+- Error Handling
+- Setting up Database with SQLAlchemy
-* Database migration with Alembic (SQLAlchemy tool)
+- Database migration with Alembic (SQLAlchemy tool)
+- API Versioning
-* Authentication with JWT
+- Authentication with JWT
+- Dependency Injection
+- Dockerize the app

 ## Project Structure

 Many men many minds.
-So this project structure is a Bible that you can't override.
+So this project structure is not a Bible that you can't override.
 I just personally like this kind of structure.

 ```
 |-- api